Turning sticks and stones into art books

 6 April 2018

-Lauri Twitchell is the manager of Blake Gardens, a 10.5 acre garden in Kensington which has become a landscape laboratory for the Landscape Architecture department at the College of Environmental Design.
+Lauri Twitchell is the former manager of Blake Gardens, a 10.5 acre garden in Kensington which has become a landscape laboratory for the Landscape Architecture department at the College of Environmental Design.
 In addition to managing the garden, Twitchell creates nontraditional books which she assembles from the garden’s rocks, redwood bark, and other natural materials.

 “I find a lot of debris in the garden,” said Twitchell.
 “Instead of sending it to a landfill, I see if I can make something out of it.”